lyubomir-popov/baseline-nudge-generator/README.md

 - **`classname`** (string): CSS class name for the element (e.g., "h1", "p", "caption").
 - **`fontSize`** (number): Font size in rem units (e.g., 2.5 = 2.5rem).
 - **`lineHeight`** (integer): Number of baseline units for line height (e.g., 5 = 5 × 0.5rem = 2.5rem).
+- **`spaceAfter`** (integer): Number of baseline units for space after the element (e.g., 4 = 4 × 0.5rem = 2rem).
+Note: The actual CSS margin-bottom will be adjusted by subtracting the baseline nudge (padding-top) to ensure that nudge + spaceAfter equals an exact multiple of the baseline unit.

 ### Important: LineHeight vs FontSize